sirrodgepodge/simple-file-input/README.md

     .catch(err => next(err))
 );
 ```

+### S3 Bucket set up
 *Note*: In order for S3 uploading to work you will also need to set a bucket policy and CORS configuration that will allow uploads and (presumably) retrievals to happen from your site.
+You can set these after creating an S3 bucket by selecting "Properties" and then "Permissions" on that bucket.
 Here are AWS's tools and docs for these two things:
 * S3 bucket policy generator: <a href="https://awspolicygen.s3.amazonaws.com/policygen.html">https://awspolicygen.s3.amazonaws.com/policygen.html</a>
 * S3 bucket policy documentation: <a href="http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html">http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html</a>
 * CORS policy documentation: <a href="http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html">http://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html</a>